3meters/chk/Readme.md

 #chk

-  A simple, recursive, javascript value checker
+  The world's only javascript value checker

+# Why ckk?

+  Javascript's loose typing is lovely, except when it is not.  chk lets you define your own type safety with fine-grained error reporting and user-defined validators for any property of any object.
+It's easy.:

-  chk tests values against simple schemas.
-It supports required and default values, string enums, nested objects and arrays, optional type coercion, custom functional validators, and optional rejection of unknown keys.
-It is particularly well-suited for validating public-facing web services.
+  chk is particularly well-suited for validating public-facing web services.
 Chk may modify the chked value if you tell it to.

   chk is reasonably mature, used heavily in a closed-source production system.
 Since diagnosing schema failures in deeply nested object can be tricky, particular care has been taken to provide detailed context in errors.